Stroud House (Stroud, New South Wales): History

 Unbeknownst to Dawson at the time, he had observed the area at the height of its good season, without flooding and when fresh water rivers ran freely.
 Reported by Dawson as reminding him of the "gentleman's park and grounds" of Britain and deemed to be suitable to the objectives of the new company, the area of Port Stephens and the land to the north was soon recommended to the Colonial Committee as the prospective AACo estate.
 Keen to commence the company's activities, the Colonial Committee accepted Dawson's recommendation and selected one million acres of land between Port Stephens to the south, the Manning River to the north, the Great Dividing Range to the west and the Pacific Ocean to the east.

 In early 1826, Dawson led the first major party of AACo staff and supplies from Sydney to Port Stephens to begin construction of the company's headquarters and first town at Carrington.
 The new company was to be a self-sufficient and self-contained community in the unsettled landscape and Dawson relied heavily on the varied skills of the company's staff, coupled with the convict labour force and the assistance of the local Aboriginal people, to establish and prepare the AACo headquarters and the early company roads and land in a few short months.

 Once the AACo had been established at Carrington, Dawson set out in late 1826 to explore the Port Stephens Estate further.
-A short distance away, the alluvial flats of Stroud was selected as the site of the company's principal agricultural farm and second township.
+A short distance away, the alluvial flats of Stroud were selected as the site of the company's principal agricultural farm and second township.
 Establishment works commenced immediately and, by the Colonial Committee's visit in 1827, it was pronounced that Stroud possessed "advantages for every purpose of Agriculture, whether arable or grazing".

 Although the company's establishment and early activities were undertaken with vigour, the shortcomings of early company decisions soon became apparent.
 Receiving direction from Britain, from a board with no colonial experience, saw lengthy time delays in communications between the parties.
 As the company was established and quickly expanding within a short period, much of the decisions became the responsibility of the company's manager and its Colonial Committee.